Pushing & branching: git for hardware

 To ensure that you’re always committing to the correct branch, restrict people who don’t know how to correctly commit.
 Every user should be trained on git and given some practice projects to work with before being given write access.
 It’s easier to prevent a mistake than to correct it.
 Training should include pair check-ins and pushes for users who are new to git.

 Once you have identified the correct branch, push your files to the branch.
 The commits aren’t part of the final design yet.
 The branch is a collection of commits that have been pushed to the remote repo.
-The commits get merged into your main or release branch via a Pull Request (PR).
-Because AllSpice is hardware-focused, we refer to PRs as Design Reviews (DR).
-After releasing the Design Review and merging the files from the development branch into the main branch, the Design Review is closed.
+The commits get merged into your main or release branch via a pull request (PR).
+Because AllSpice is hardware-focused, we refer to PRs as design reviews (DR).
+After releasing the design review and merging the files from the development branch into the main branch, the design review is closed.

 In software development, this is usually when the development branch gets deleted, and a new branch gets created for the new work.
 Because of the nature of ECAD files, they do not merge easily.
 If you change one location in a schematic in one branch and then change another location of the schematic in another commit, you cannot easily merge the files.

-If you keep your development branch, any new commits to the development branch require a new Design Review to merge the pushed changes.
-Commits pushed to a branch accumulate and then are merged when a Design Review is completed.
+If you keep your development branch, any new commits to the development branch require a new design review to merge the pushed changes.
+Commits pushed to a branch accumulate and then are merged when a design review is completed.

 Git two-branch strategy, merging from dev branch to main branch.